RogerJFX/typernate/SETUP.md

 + Next step: we fetch this very (not yet) instance back from database.
 + Deserialize it and look, if it equals the original.

-# Further recommendations - JPA

-Using Typernate with JPA should be very easy.

-1. Annotate your entity correctly using typernate annotations
-2. After fetching a List of entities, deserialize them using EntityDeserializer
-3. Before persisting an entity, simply pass it to EntitySerializer.

-That's all.